MA in Romance Languages with Emphasis in French

 The faculty and course directors in both major languages meet during the fall and spring semesters to evaluate the teaching and academic performance of all graduate students.
 The director of graduate studies informs all students in writing of their status at the end of each semester.
 Students who fail to remove a grade of Incomplete will be limited to teaching one course per semester for as long that grade of Incomplete remains on their academic record.

 The writing of a thesis is optional.
 A minimum of 4 hours and a maximum of 6 hours of 8090 Research will be allowed for the thesis.
-Students are urged to obtain the Graduate School’s guidelines for thesis/dissertation writing as the thesis must conform to the Graduate School’s formatting and style specifications.
+Students are urged to obtain the Graduate School’s guidelines for thesis/dissertation writing as the thesis must conform to the Office of Graduate Studies' formatting and style specifications.

 Students choosing to write a thesis must name a thesis committee consisting of no fewer than three members of the doctoral faculty at the University of Missouri, one of whom should be from a department other than the Department of Romance Languages and Literatures.